Minepool9/EnvyAndSpite/README.md

 me, this was a solo project for the most part

-eternalunion, the creator of rude of which inspired me to make the project after i got denied access, and also he provided the terminal bundle for me.
+eternalunion, the creator of rude (i wanted to gain access which is the envy part) of which inspired me to make the project after i got denied access (i felt spite), and also he provided the terminal bundle for me. (do you get the name of the mod now? please laugh.)